Assassination-Classroom/javascript-hoist-the-right-way-mini-series/episode2.md

 //output: My cat's name is Tiger
 ```

 Note that, Even though we call the function in our code first(`before the function is written`), the code still works.
-This is because of `how context execution works in JavaScript`.
+This is because of `how context execution works in JavaScript` which is the `hoist` behavior.

 <img width="20" alt="nagisa" src="./assets/nagisa.png">